-The Daintree Rainforest is located north of Cairns and is the oldest living rainforest on Earth.
+The Daintree Rainforest is the oldest living rainforest on Earth, located in the northeast of Australia.
 Thriving for an estimated 135 million years, the biodiverse hotspot holds generations-old knowledge from the area's traditional custodians, the Kuku Yalanji First Nations people.

-The Daintree Rainforest is also home to many of Australia's native reptiles, including snakes, frogs, lizards and crocodiles, with 15 species of gecko alone.
-The Lace Monitor, Australia's second-largest Goanna, is found here and can often be found lumbering around on the forest floor.
+The Daintree Rainforest is also home to many of Australia's native reptiles, including snakes, frogs, lizards, and crocodiles.
+There are 15 species of gecko alone in the Daintree!
+The Lace Monitor, Australia's second-largest Goanna, can often be found lumbering around on the forest floor of the Daintree.
 Don't let their slow demeanour fool you, once they want to move, they can quickly get up a tree or run away at great speed.
 They feed on carrion, as well as eggs or small animals.

-With rainforest, wetlands, mangroves, rivers, and waterfalls spanning over 12,000 square kilometres, the Daintree Rainforest is one of the most beautiful forests in Australia and the world!
+With rainforests, wetlands, mangroves, rivers, and waterfalls spanning over 12,000 square kilometers, the Daintree Rainforest is one of the most beautiful forests in Australia and the world!